Kibbles/Sheetpost/README.md

 ![p3]

 This abomination uses [uu](http://linux.die.net/man/1/uuencode) and [gspread](https://github.com/burnash/gspread) to post single files to Google Sheets.
 You can encode videos, music, pictures and more in a hilariously inefficient manner that won't count towards your Google Drive storage space.
-There is no size limit I am aware of; the largest file I tested it with was 200MB.
+The size limit is determined by Google Sheet's hard cap of 400,000 cells, which is ~19.8 GB of UU-encoded data at 49,500 characters (or bytes) per cell.

 Uploading takes forever, but downloading is surprisingly snappy.